 In Pregnancy and Nursing Safety – Part 1 we learned that essential oils should only be used sparingly while pregnant and often times it is best to limit oil usage to relieving unpleasant pregnancy symptoms.
-In Essential Oils and Babies – What the Research Shows we also learned that although not completely restricted, exercising caution with the use of essential oils with babies and small children is paramount.
+Although not completely restricted, exercising caution with the use of essential oils with babies and small children is paramount.

 As an expecting Mom, who wants to lessen the amount of harsh chemicals used in my home, such as chlorine and bleach, these guidelines left me in a bit of a pickle.
 While I love to use essential oils in homemade cleaning products, I want to limit my growing baby’s exposure both while in the womb and once he arrives.
 After doing some research, I stumbled upon the wonderful cleaning properties of infused vinegar.
 Lucky for me, I even had dried lavender on hand to create lavender infused vinegar.
 I can’t tell you guys how much I love this stuff!